Tom Nugent: Maryland

 At the first practice before the 1959 season, Nugent addressed his team, "Hi, I'm Tom Nugent and I hate West Virginia."
 The Mountaineers were Maryland's first opponent of the season, and Nugent guided the Terrapins to a 27–7 victory in that game.

 In 1961, Nugent's Maryland team became the first college football program in the nation to put players' names on the back of their jerseys.
 That season, he led the Terrapins to the best season of his tenure and finished with a 7–3 record.
-A highlight of the season was the 21–17 defeat of Penn State, the only Maryland victory of the 37-game series.
+A highlight of the season was the 21–17 defeat of Penn State, the only Maryland victory of the series until 2014.
 The Terrapins also defeated seventh-ranked Syracuse, 22–21.

 Nugent amassed a 36–34 record during his tenure at Maryland.
 He remained the last Maryland coach to win his inaugural game with the team until Ralph Friedgen matched that feat in 2001.

 Under Nugent, in 1962, Maryland integrated its football team after Darryl Hill caught the eye of Maryland assistant coach Lee Corso, who had been encouraged by Nugent to find a black athlete to play for his team.
 Hill became not only the first African-American football player at Maryland but the first in the Atlantic Coast Conference and at any college or university in "the old South."